30662532/CMPG-323-Overview-30662532-/README.md

-For project one i will not any branching strategies For project two I am going to be using the Feature branching For project three I am going to be using the forking strategy and maybe the feature branching For project four i will also be using the forking strategy and the feature branching For project five i will also be using the forking strategy and the feature branching
+For project one i will not any branching strategies For project two I am going to be using the Feature branching For project three I am going to be using the forking strategy and maybe the feature branching For project four i will also be using the feature branching For project five i will also be using the feature branching

 #Use of the .gitignore file
 For one project we will not use this function as we required to input any credentials